Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Retargeting

 Also known as remarketing, this kind of advertising is based on cookies.
-A visitor comes to your site and leaves, then as they're searching the internet, they start to see your ad.
-The idea is to drive visitors back to your site to make a purchase.
+To simplify how these ads work, say that a visitor comes to your site and leaves, then as they're searching the internet, they start to see your ad.
+This is because their browser will have a tracking cookie from your site.

 The Difference Between Advertising and Content Marketing